ethereum/portal-network-specs/state/state-network.md

 ## Gossip

 As each new block is added to the chain, the updated state from that block must be gossiped into the network.
-The state network defines a specific gossip algorithm which is referred to as "Recursive Gossip".
-This section of the specification defines how this gossip mechanism works.
+In short, every trie node that is created or modified MUST be gossiped into the network, together with its proof.

 ### Terminology